Welsh-language literature: 19th century

-As in previous centuries poetry remained the focus of much creative activity in Welsh, much of it now written within the vibrant Eisteddfod tradition.
-However the century also saw significant creative endeavour in the field of prose, with the first novels and short stories in Welsh emerging by the middle of the century, and the first works of children's literature appearing shortly afterwards.
-The activity of the Welsh societies (see above) continued apace, and throughout the century antiquarians, historians, scholars, linguists, and lexicographers including Iolo Morgannwg (1747–1826), William Owen Pughe (1759–1835), Carnhuanawc (1787–1848), Lewis Edwards (1809–1887), Thomas Stephens (1821–1875), John Rhŷs (1840-1915) and John Morris-Jones (1864-1929) were also active in the study and re-discovery of Wales, its language and literature, as were figures from outside Wales such as Charlotte Guest (1812–1895), Matthew Arnold (1822–1888) and Ernest Renan (1823–1892).
-Much of this scholastic activity can be viewed as a part of the wider Celtic Revival of the period.
-At the same time, figures like Thomas Gee (1815–1898), who published an encyclopaedia, and travel writers such as Cranogwen (1839-1916) and O. M. Edwards (1858–1920) sought to teach the Welsh about the wider world; whilst in Emrys ap Iwan (1848-1906) the language produced one of its first original philosophers and political writers.
+As in previous centuries, poetry remained the focus of much creative activity in Welsh, much of it now written within the vibrant Eisteddfod tradition.
+However, there was also much creative prose work: the first novels and short stories in Welsh had emerged by the middle of the century, and the first works of children's literature appeared soon afterwards.
+The Welsh societies (see above) continued, but they were far less influential after the first decade of the century, their role largely taken over by an informal network of Anglican vicars referred to retroactively as the Hen Bersoniaid Llengar ('The Old Literary Parsons').
+They worked in various ways to promote the literature of past and present; they helped bridge the gap between the Gwyneddigion societies and the professional Welsh scholarship which emerged at Oxford and the fledgling University of Wales by the end of the century.
+Throughout the century antiquarians, historians, scholars, linguists, and lexicographers including Iolo Morgannwg (1747–1826), William Owen Pughe (1759–1835), Carnhuanawc (1787–1848), Lewis Edwards (1809–1887), Thomas Stephens (1821–1875), John Rhŷs (1840–1915) and John Morris-Jones (1864–1929) made significant – though sometimes controversial – contributions to the re-discovery of Wales, its language and literature.
+Some figures from outside Wales also contributed, such as Charlotte Guest (1812–1895), Matthew Arnold (1822–1888) and Ernest Renan (1823–1892).
+Much of this scholastic activity can be viewed as a part of the wider Celtic revival of the period.
+This influence was not always positive, with the work of Pughe in particular often being blamed for tortuous, unnaturalistic neologisms in the work of many poets of this period.
+At the same time others produced less figures like Thomas Gee (1815–1898), who published Encyclopaedia Cambrensis, a 9,000-page encyclopaedia that remains the largest ever single paper publication in the Welsh language.
+Travel writers such as Cranogwen (1839–1916) and O. M. Edwards (1858–1920) sought to teach the Welsh about the wider world.
+Cranogwen also wrote proto-feminist journalism, whilst R. J. Derfel (1824–1905) wrote about radical politics in Welsh; and Emrys ap Iwan (1848–1906) was one of the first original Welsh-language philosophers and political writers.